Audie Award for History or Biography

 The Audie Award for History or Biography is one of the Audie Awards presented annually by the Audio Publishers Association (APA).
 It awards excellence in narration, production, and content for a history or biography audiobook released in a given year.
 Before 2015 this was given as two distinct awards, the Audie Award for Biography or Memoir (awarded since 2003; also split into the modern Audie Award for Autobiography or Memoir) and the Audie Award for History (awarded since 2009).

 Winners and finalists

+Winners are listed first and highlighted in green.